I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_peer_info.md

      association operation.
 For more information about the data type for the
      <b>AuthAlgo</b> member, see
      <a href="..\wlantypes\ne-wlantypes-_dot11_auth_algorithm.md">DOT11_AUTH_ALGORITHM</a>.

 This member is not defined if the peer is not associated.

+`UnicastCipherAlgo`

+The unicast cipher algorithm that the 802.11 station resolved with the peer station during the
+     association operation.
+For more information about the data type for the
+     <b>UnicastCipherAlgo</b> member, see
+     <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

+This member is not defined if the peer is not associated.

+`MulticastCipherAlgo`

+The multicast cipher algorithm that the 802.11 station resolved with the peer station during the
+     association operation.
+For more information about the data type for the
+     <b>MulticastCipherAlgo</b> member, see
+     <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

+This member is not defined if the peer is not associated.